 846 Public Startup Co.
 Letter 1.
 As mentioned in the relevant sections above, this commenter recommended three tiers based on offering size.
 The first tier could potentially only require state review and would be "local" in nature.
-This tier would include some form of ongoing reporting with the states, but not audited financials.
-Instead directors and officers would have to certify under penalty of perjury that the financial statements were accurate.
-The second tier would only require audited financial statements if they were otherwise available, would preempt state review and would require periodic reporting.
-This tier might allow for more flexibility with respect to auditor independence.
-The third tier would require more reporting than currently proposed for Tier 2 and would appear to require PCAOB-registered auditors.
+This tier would include some form of ongoing reporting not address preemption.847 Several of these commenters made recommendations with respect to the financial statement and auditing requirements in Form 1-A.848